 - FREEZING AND HEATING THE HARD DRIVE: Freezing the hard disk actually works but only for a short period as freezing may help to rearrange the magnetic coating on the hard disks but it becomes even harder to recover the lost data as the data might be erased forever due to the magnetic material on the hard disk.

 - DATA RECOVERY SOFTWARE: There are some misunderstandings about the data recovery software as people think and believe that the software fails to recover the data and is a complete wastage of time and money but the truth is data recovery software helps to recover the files or deleted data provided that it isn’t over-written by any other data or file.
-Know how data recovery from unreadable USB hard drives is possible.
+Know how to recover data from unreadable external hard drive is possible.

 CONCLUSION: Till now it’s clearly understood that the hard disk compromises several electro-mechanical components and performing any of the above myths can result in permanent data loss.